jmacglashan/decisions_and_dragons/content/posts/model_free_vs_model_based.md

 ## Is one approach better than another?

 Answering which is better is rather complicated.
 Both have their advantages.
 Model-free methods may end up less biased because they rely more closely on their direct experiences.
 It turns out to be hard to learn good models of the environment, and if your model used for planning is poor, you may make bad decisions.
 However, model-free methods tend to need quite a lot of interaction with the environment and have some tricky algorithm stability issues, which may make model-based RL methods more appealing.
-For the time beign, you will just have to figure out what works best for your environment.
+For the time being, you will just have to figure out what works best for your environment.

 ## A simple heuristic